UQ College boasts a highly experienced and dedicated

 Robyn also led the following Directorates:- Academic, Product Innovation and the Business and Education Faculty, ensuring strong effective leadership and clear direction within Southbank Institute in relation to quality education delivery, industry engagement, higher education and VET program design and development, product technology and student services.

 Robyn has developed a strong corporate direction, increased alliances with industry and communities and developed more innovative approaches in Student Services.

 Robyn has exceptional liaison and negotiation skills and is highly experienced working with domestic and international government officials.

 Michele has a background in health research, with a PhD in Microbiology from UQ, where she investigated the removal of viruses from water and wastewater.
 She later moved into the area of biotechnology, where her work involved research and development of medical diagnostic tests.
 The last 18 years has seen Michele develop her expertise in the Vocational Education and Training (VET) sector, where she delivered skills training, produced learning resources and developed accredited courses and training programs across a wide range of industry sectors.

 Her most recent role was in the Department of Education and Training, supporting Queensland’s State Training Authority role for the development and endorsement of national training packages.
 In this role, Michele provided expert advice on VET issues and trends at a state and national level; participated on both state and national advisory committees; and represented the position of the State Training Authority to ensure policy and processes related to the development and endorsement of national training packages met Queensland’s needs for skills development.

-Michele has taken on the role of Programs Coordinator for Health & Community Services with the aim to develop delivery programs to address the emerging skills needs for both the Health & Community Services sectors.
+Michele has taken on the role of Project Manager, Product Enhancement with the aim to develop programs to address the emerging skills needs in the VET and Higher Education Sector.